tphoney/drone_playground/README.md

 This contains lots of different kinds of builds as listed below.
 Just follow their instructions to try them out.

+After you have forked this repository.

+There are a couple ways to try it out.

+  1. Run this on your installation of Drone.
+You will be able to add your forked repository, and then run builds.
+  2. Run this on [cloud.drone.io](cloud.drone.io) You will need to have an established github account.
+Once you log into cloud.drone.io you will be able to add your forked repository, and then run builds.
+  3. Follow the instructions for setting up drone in aws, at the bottom of this readme.
+You will be able to add your forked repository, and then run builds.

 ## Drone Basics

 ### Conditionals

 Here is a concrete example of conditional usage in drone.
-For more complex usage look here. `https://docs.drone.io/pipeline/conditions/`
+For more complex usage look [here](https://docs.drone.io/pipeline/conditions/)
 To try this build.
 In the settings of this repo in you drone ui.
 Set the path for the drone file to `./basic/conditional.yml`

 ### Parallelism

 Here is a concrete example of parallel builds in drone.
-For more complex usage look here. `https://docs.drone.io/pipeline/docker/syntax/parallelism/`
+For more complex usage look [here](https://docs.drone.io/pipeline/docker/syntax/parallelism/)
 To try this build.
 In the settings of this repo in you drone ui.
 Set the path for the drone file to `./basic/parallel.yml`

 ### Triggers and multiple pipelines